MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

    Return a range with a :var:`step` adjusted.

    The internal quantity :var:`step` is adjusted if the computed size is close to an integer by :math:`±10^{-12}`.
-Then the following properties should hold even for rational numbers (in binary representation) given a consistent input for :var:`start`, :var:`stop`, :var:`step` and :var:`size`:
+Then the following properties should hold even for rational binary numbers given a consistent input for :var:`start`, :var:`stop`, :var:`step` and :var:`size`:

    - :expr:`range (start, stop, step):size()        == size`
    - :expr:`nrange(start, stop, size):step()        == step`